rugern/generative-art-workshop/README.md

 # Generative art workshop

+You can solve the exercises either in the playground for p5.js at [https://editor.p5js.org ](https://editor.p5js.org/) or by running this repo.
+The pro of this repo is that it's easy to send parameters to p5, in case you want to introduce variables such as sliders to adjust your sketches.

-This is a boilerplate (create-react-app with Typescript, react-p5, and some other handy stuff) and a couple exercises and resources for getting started with generative art.
+This repo is a boilerplate (create-react-app with Typescript, react-p5, and some other handy stuff) and a couple exercises and resources for getting started with generative art.

 ### Setup